If you are planning on applying to University of Missouri, the fee for the application is $55.

 Does University of Missouri accept Advanced Placement (AP) or International Baccalaureate (IB) credits?

-✅ University of Missouri accepts International Baccalaureate credits (IB) credits and Advanced Placement (AP) credits.
+✅ University of Missouri accepts International Baccalaureate credits (IB) credits.

 Do I have to submit test scores to University of Missouri?

-❌ No, University of Missouri is test optional, so it's up to you if you want to submit test scores or not.
-If your scores are higher than the school's average, you probably want to include them.
+❌ No, University of Missouri is test optional, so you can decide if you want to to submit your standardized test scores.
+If your scores are higher than the school's average, you should strongly consider submitting them.
 If your scores are average or below average, you it might make sense to leave them out of your application.

 What is University of Missouri's acceptance rate?